SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0010-database-removal.md

 During the initial architectural design, several decisions were made regarding the use of a relational database, the communication layer between the logic and data tiers, and the encryption of that communication (0003, 0004, 0009).

-However, after further analysis of the client’s requirements, it became clear that the system is not required to persist information.
+However, after further analysis of the client's requirements, it became clear that the system is not required to persist information.
 The application processes operational data in memory and communicates with external services, without storing internal datasets.

 Therefore, the previous database-related decisions are no longer aligned with the actual business and functional requirements, and must be revoked.